mangez84/enjoytrivia/README.md

 ### Content

 - A large part of the text content is retrieved from the Open Trivia Database API.
 The JSON response is used to populate the game with questions and answer options.
-All other text content is written by the developer.
+All other text content has been written by the developer.

 ### Media